 The following things you have to remember when you enter date and time into Excel cells.

 - The first date Excel can understand is 1st January 1900 and its serial number is 1.

 - Excel has a bug in its date system.
 1900 is not a Leap Year, but Excel considers it as a Leap Year.

-- Your computer’s regional settings define the date format accepted by
+- Your computer’s regional settings define the date format accepted by Excel.

-    Excel.

-    - If the date format is unknown to Excel, then the date will be saved as a

-    Text in Excel.
+- If the date format is unknown to Excel, then the date will be saved as Text in Excel.

 - How to auto populate date in Excel when cell is updated

 - How to Use Excel EDATE Function

 - Excel Formula to Calculate Hours Worked Minus Lunch